AmineSam/immo-eliza-Amine/README.md

 ### 4.3 Stage 2 — Plausibility Checks, Encoding, Outlier Removal

+Stage 2 applies domain-driven cleaning rules to guarantee data consistency without introducing leakage.

+All plausibility thresholds (price, area, rooms, EPC, surfaces, floors, CO₂, cadastral income, etc.) were defined exclusively using domain expertise and real-estate knowledge, not statistical summaries computed from the dataset.
+This ensures the entire process remains leakage-free, since no information from validation or test distributions is used during cleaning.
 - Drop sparse/noisy columns
 - Encode categorical & binary fields
 - Replace missing numeric with -1